ramiroaisen/proxide/README.md

 Each limit can also be overridden per invocation with a CLI flag or environment variable (`--rlimit-nofile` / `PROXIDE_RLIMIT_NOFILE`, and so on).

-Async runtime tuning is CLI / environment only:
+Async runtime tuning is CLI / environment only, as it cannot be changed by config changes later:

 ```sh
 proxide start --worker-threads 8    # defaults to the number of logical CPUs